materialsvirtuallab/nano266/labs/lab1/README.md

 We will begin our lab sessions with a gentle introduction into quantum mechanical modeling of molecules.
-For this purpose, we will be using computational chemistry techniques to study reaction energies, ionization energies and electron affinities, vibrational frequencies, etc. We will be using NWChem, an open source quantum chemistry code.
+For this purpose, we will be using computational chemistry techniques to study reaction energies, geometries, vibrational frequencies, etc. We will be using NWChem, an open source quantum chemistry code.
 Note that all calculations in this lab are fairly simple and on very small molecules.
 So you can be run them on a modern desktop or laptop in serial mode, i.e., you do not actually need access to a supercomputing cluster to perform these calculations.

 For this lab, we will be studying one of the most important reactions in the world - the formation of ammonia from nitrogen and hydrogen.
 Through the